 - CHP news and webinars

 How do I contact the CHP Partnership?

 If you have questions or comments about the Partnership or any of the tools or services that we offer, please e-mail firstname.lastname@example.org or call (703) 373-8108.
 You can also contact us through the Contact Us page.

 Who are the CHP Partners?

 Partners of EPA's CHP Partnership are organizations committed to improving the efficiency of the U.S. energy infrastructure and reducing the emission of pollutants and greenhouse gases.
-Partners include CHP project developers and consultants, energy users, energy service companies, equipment manufacturers, and federal, state, and local government agencies.
+Partners include CHP project developers and consultants, energy users, energy service companies, equipment manufacturers, clean air officials, and state, local, and tribal governments.
 For a full list of our Partners, visit the CHP Partners page.

 How does my organization join the CHP Partnership?